Remdox/Yolo11-Card-Detection-cpp/README.md

 model = YOLO("/kaggle/working/yolo11s.pt")
 results = model.train(data="/kaggle/working/data.yaml", epochs=100, batch=16, augment=False, save_dir="/kaggle/working/output", patience=40, cache=True, workers=8, device=[0, 1])
 ```
+The model detects a bounding box enclosing the suit and the rank on the corners of a poker card.
+This means that at most 2 bounding boxes can be found for the same card, which makes it easier to find in case of partial occlusions.
+The bounding boxes are then classified as the suit and the rank they enclose.

+### Inference

 ## 2. Hi-Lo classification/Card Counting

 ## 3. Visual Overlay
+Since YOLO is trained on bounding boxes enclosing only the suit and the rank of the card, it’s necessary to develop a method for extending these to cover the entire card.

+### Finding the homography of the full card

+### Color-coding by Hi-Lo class
+As described in the [proposal](./Cv_final_proposal.pdf), each bounding box is color-coded:
+    * **Green** boxes indicate cards valued at +1 (typically 2 through 6)
+    * **Blue** boxes indicate neutral cards with a value of 0 (typically 7 through 9)
+    * **Red** boxes indicate high-value cards that subtract from the count, assigned a value of -1 (typically 10, face cards and aces)

 ## 4. Occlusions management

+### Short-term occlusions

+### Partial occlusions

 ## 5. Metrics

+# Results and Discussion